In addition to the

-National Paralegal College offers a course of study leading to an associate's degree in paralegal studies.
-This program is suitable for students who seek a broad-based foundation in legal studies and business, as well as for students who would like to use their paralegal training as a stepping-stone to a bachelor's degree.
+National Paralegal College offers a course of study leading to a certificate in paralegal studies.
+This program is suitable for students who are looking to complete their training and enter the job market as quickly as possible, and for students who already have an associate's or bachelor's degree in another subject.

-The amount of time required to complete the associate's degree program varies with student course load, as illustrated below.
+The amount of time required to complete the certificate program varies with student course load, as illustrated below.

-To earn an associate's degree, a student must earn a total of 60 credits, as follows:
+To earn a paralegal certificate, a student must earn a total of 24 credits, as follows:

 * These courses have recommended prerequisites.

 ** These courses have required prerequisites.

 Click the course name for more information.